Comprehensive Auto Insurance or Liability-Only Auto Insurance: Which Coverage Is Best?

 - $25,000 of property damage liability auto insurance, per accident

-Dropping auto insurance Coverage Is Always a Risk
+Dropping Your auto insurance Coverage Is Always a Risk

 Whenever you increase your auto insurance deductible or remove coverage altogether, you are increasing your risk should you suffer damages.
 The more auto insurance coverage you have, the less your risk.
 The trade off is that you'll end up spending more money.